 To boost all pages in the search results that reside in /products/, you can select Contains from the drop-down menu, input /products/ into the input field, and select a weight higher than 100%, say 150%.
 Conversely, if you want to reduce the importance of an area, select a weight under 100%.

 To lower the importance of all URLs that end with pdf (all PDF files) to 50%, you can select Regular expression from the drop-down menu, input .*pdf$ to the input field and select a weight of 50% from the weights drop-down on the right of the input field.

 Please note that these patterns will be matched against URLs in the order they are listed.
 Arrange the list so that the highest priority patterns are on the top and don’t put generic URL paths above specific ones.

 Site area weights are wildcards by default.
 Site areas can be defined with regular expressions with a regex: prefix.
 For example, regex:.*contact-us$ would match all the URLs ending with contact-us.

 This feature has been designed so that there’s as little maintenance as possible for you as the site owner.
 When creating new content, you don’t need to worry about how it’ll appear in the search; once you’ve decided your weight rules, you’re all set.

-You can exclude an entire site section or a single page using 1) Site areas to set exclusion rule and 2) updating the status of the indexed to excluded with the Index tools re-crawl with the following instructions:
+You can exclude an entire site section or a single page using Site areas by following the instructions:

 Please note that exclusions require a recrawl.
 If you want to update the index after you have created the Site areas rules you can start a full recrawl or a recrawl for individual URLs the Dashboard’s Index tools page.